2022 United States House of Representatives elections in New York: District 15

 The 15th district is based in the West Bronx, including the neighborhoods of Mott Haven, Melrose, Morrisania, Highbridge, Tremont, West Farms, Belmont, Norwood, Woodlawn, Riverdale, and Spuyten Duyvil.
 The district was mostly unchanged by redistricting, though it did add Riverdale and Spuyten Duyvil.
-The district has a PVI of D+37 and voted for Joe Biden by 70 points in 2020.
-The incumbent is Democrat Ritchie Torres, who was elected with 88.7% of the vote in 2020.
+The district had a PVI of D+37 and voted for Joe Biden by 70 points in 2020.
+The incumbent was Democrat Ritchie Torres, who was elected with 88.7% of the vote in 2020.